unit-io/unitdb/README.md

 			}
 			i++
 		}
-	}(7)
+	}(5)
 ```

 ### Iterating over items
 Use the DB.Items() function which returns a new instance of ItemIterator.
-Specify topic to retrives values and use last parameter to specify duration or specify number of recent messages to retreive from the topic:
+Specify topic to retrives values and use last parameter to specify duration or specify number of recent messages to retreive from the topic. for example, "last=1h" retrieves messsages from tracedb stored in last 1 hour, or last=100 to retreives last 100 messages from the tracedb:

 ```
 func print(db *tracedb.DB) {